lorddarthroro/TESS-Exoplanet-Transit-Detection-Using-Light-Curve-Analysis/README.md

 The workflow focuses on analyzing stellar light curves to detect periodic dips in brightness that may indicate the presence of orbiting exoplanets.

+This project is based on the NASA HEASARC tutorial [“How to Find an Exoplanet with TESS Data”](https://heasarc.gsfc.nasa.gov/docs/tess/HowToFindAnExoplanet-UserVersion.html) and uses Lightkurve to reproduce and extend the analysis of Pi Mensae c (Huang et al. 2018).
+Additional interpretation and signal-processing discussion were added independently.

 ---

 ## 🔬 Objective